Wild Miltomate Salsa (Salsa de Miltomate)

 Remove the husks from the miltomates and wash them well.
 They are smaller and more acidic than commercial tomatillos.

-💡 If you cannot find wild miltomates, use young green tomatillos - the flavour will be less acidic but equally good.
+💡 If you cannot find wild miltomates, use young green tomatillos - the flavor will be less acidic but equally good.

 Toast the miltomates on a dry comal over medium-high heat until charred on all sides and completely soft, approximately 8-10 minutes.
 Remove and leave to cool slightly.

-💡 The charring gives the salsa a smoky, concentrated flavour that the raw version lacks.
+💡 The charring gives the salsa a smoky, concentrated flavor that the raw version lacks.

 On the same comal, char the serrano chile and unpeeled garlic until well browned.